groue/GRMustache/README.md

 - `section` is an object which represent the rendered section.
 - `context` is the current rendering context.

-The `[section renderObject:context]` expression evaluates with the rendering of the section with the given context.
+The `[section renderObject:context]` expression evaluates to the rendering of the section with the given context.

 In case you would need it, the `section` object has a `templateString` property, which contains the litteral inner section, unrendered (`{{tags}}` will not have been expanded).

-The final rendering now goes as usual, by providing objects for template keys:
+The final rendering now goes as usual, by providing objects for template keys, the lambda for the key `link`, and some people for the key `people`:

 	NSArray *people = ...;
 	[template renderObject:[NSDictionary dictionaryWithObjectsAndKeys: